nasa/common-mapping-client/docs/core-docs/CORE_README.md

 #### Overview

-The Common Mapping Client (CMC) aims to solve the problem of redundant and unshared code in scientific web mapping applications.
+The Common Mapping Client (CMC) aims to solve the problem of redundant and unshared code in web-based scientific mapping applications.

 Over the years, there have been many projects that try to solve the same issue: put data on a map and explore it.
 Unfortunately, there is an increasingly steep